antvis/G2/docs/introduction.md

 Then we use [groupX transform](/transform-group) to render a bar chart showing the count of countries for each continent.

-Unlike conventional data transform transforming data before plotting, G2 **transform** provide a convenient mechanism for deriving data or even mark options while plotting.
-Transform is a function that filter, modify, aggregate existed channels or produce new channels, which can both operate in abstract data space such as [stackY](/transform-stack) and operate in screen space such as [pack](/transform-pack).
+Unlike conventional data transform transforming data before plotting, G2 **transform** provides a convenient mechanism for deriving data or even mark options while plotting.
+Transform is a function that filter, modify, aggregates existing channels or produce new channels, which can both operate in abstract data space such as [stackY](/transform-stack) and operate in screen space such as [pack](/transform-pack).

-Transform is born for data exploration, because it frees us for wrestling with the intricacies of manipulating abstract data.
-By paying more attention to manipulate channels instead, we are able to explore different aspects of data more efficiently and visually.
-For example as below, we apply groupX transform to group [interval mark](/mark-interval) by x-position channel and produce a new y-position channel storing count for each group.
+Transform is born for data exploration because it frees us from wrestling with the intricacies of manipulating abstract data.
+By paying more attention to manipulating channels instead, we are able to explore different aspects of data more efficiently and visually.
+For example, as below, we apply groupX transform to group [interval mark](/mark-interval) by x-position channel and produce a new y-position channel storing count for each group.

 In G2, calling `mark.transform(transform)` to specify a transform for mark.